orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

   > Pros: Free; Already have AWS; Can easily install LAPP; control of configuration, updates, and security
 Cons: Not as turn-key for dynamic analysis as ArcGIS Server; No user support help line

+###Backend Hosting on NYU Stack - ESRI
+**Data ETL from Survos**
+After massaging and geocoding data, a python script can upload the shapefile to SDE/PostgreSQL using arcpy library.

+**Database:**
+AWS SDE/PostgreSQL

+**Web Server:**
+AWS Apache / ArcGIS Server - Create WMS and WFS (web services) from data on SDE.
+Create MXDs for styling (quantile, point color, etc) using ArcGIS interface.

+  > Pros:  Already have AWS; Can easily install LAPP; control of configuration, updates, and security, long experience with SDE/ArcGIS, lots of support, already built apis and ease of high-end analysis web services
+Cons: $$, Not open source, will require a separate build from a postgis/postgreql installation